djdurban/crossfitmadtown2/views/markdown/trainingcamp.md

 *Mighty Mites (Ages 6-7)*

 Class curriculum covers a more advanced version of MadTown's Tiny Tikes training class in addition to strength, agility, speed development (body mechanics), flexibility & much more!
 Whether your young child wants to be a future Olympian or if you just want them to stay active & learn to live a heathy lifestyle this class will encourage a stable & solid foundation in their motor /athletic development.
 This class will also inspire your child to always put forth their best effort, build confidence and self-esteem all in a fun & positive environment.
-Here at MadTown our goal is not only to develop great athletes, but to develop great people as well!
+Here at Madtown our goal is not only to develop great athletes, but to develop great people as well!

 *Youth Development (Ages 8-12)*